 If you visit a friend’s house and join their network, you don’t have to ask for their router’s password to forward ports – just fire up the application and activate your preset rules.

-UPnP Port Mapper is written in Java, so you’ll need the free Java Runtime Environment installed to run it.
+UPnP Port Mapper is written in Java, so you’ll need the free Java Runtime Environment (download from Ninite) installed to run it.
 After installing Java, you can download UPnP Port Mapper from SourceForge.
 In addition to Windows, this application also works on Mac OS X and Linux.

 UPnP Port Mapper communicates with your router with the UPnP protocol, so you’ll also need a router with UPnP enabled to use this application.
 If UPnP is disabled on your network’s router, this program can’t do anything.